pedro742k2/face-recognition-frontend/README.md

     - `npm install`
     - `npm run build` to create a production build
     - `npm start` to serve the created build folder on your local network
+  - Adittionally, if you're running the API server on your local network, you'll want to change the export of the `ServerApi.js` file to the local URL one, commented on the respective file, located at `src/Services/ServerApi.js`.

 ### 🤝 Contributions and feedback